 The 3rd Screen: TV

 After mobile devices and desktop PCs, the 3rd main category of screen-based user experience is television.
 It's quite valuable, at anywhere from 20 cents to $2 per hour of user time.
 (In my household, we pay the cable company about $2/viewer-hour, but we watch much less TV than most families.
 Amazon.com charges $1.99 to stream any Star Trek episode, which also seems on the high end.)

 I focus on mobile and desktop usability because so few companies engage in TV-based interaction design.
 Usability is typically horrible, as exemplified by my article on remote controls.
 However, there's some hope for the future, as exemplified by the Kinect gestural UI.

 Currently, designing for TV is relevant primarily for companies in the entertainment or consumer electronics industries.
 If interactive TV usability improves substantially, more companies will need to pay attention to this platform.
 At that point, one thing is certain: TV will need a 3rd UI that's distinct from both your mobile and desktop designs.

 Screens 4 & 5: Tiny, Huge

 As if it weren't enough to design 2 or 3 different UIs for mobile, desktop, and possibly TV, there are 2 even more extreme screen sizes to consider: really, really small and really, really large.
 Again, each will need its own UI.

-Tiny screens include the postage-sized displays on lots of consumer electronics — even my toothbrush has its own display these days.
+Tiny screens include smartwatches and smaller screens down to the postage-sized displays on lots of consumer electronics — even my toothbrush has its own display these days.
 If we stretch the definition a bit, we can also include the user experiences driven by items with embedded RFID chips and QR codes.